-Ex-1103 [8/24/2016 Response], 2.
-The Applicant similarly amended original independent claims 15, 20, and 24-28 to include a "trigger" limitation.
-Id., 14 ("Independent claims 15, 20, and 24-29 have been amended to recite similar features and are therefore allowable for at least the same reasons as claim 1, . . .").
+Ex-1203 [8/24/2016 Response], 2.
+The Applicant similarly amended original independent claims 1, 20, and 24-28 to include a "trigger" limitation.
+Id., 14 (commenting on the amendment to claim 1 and explaining that "[i]ndependent claims 15, 20, and 24-29 have been amended to recite similar features and are therefore allowable for at least the same reasons as claim 1....").

-The Applicant argued that Morita does not disclose that the transmission of data from the application processor to the modem processor is "triggered by"

-receipt of data from the modem processor.
+The Applicant argued that Morita does not disclose that the transmission of data from the application processor to the modem processor is "triggered by" receipt of data from the modem processor.
 Id.
 Instead, the Applicant argued, Morita discloses "delay[ing]" transmission of data "by a predetermined time length."
 Id.
 As a result, the Applicant argued, that transmission could not be "triggered by" or "responsive to" receipt of data from the modem processor because the data is held for a "predetermined time length," which, by its definition, is a length of time determined in advance of receiving any data.
 Id.
 The Applicant did not separately argue that the Intel PCT fails to disclose any of the other limitations.
 Id., 13-15.